 Imagine the horror of looking at your Amazon listing, only to see that a buyer has noted that when their product arrived, it looked nothing like the picture.
 Imagine seeing that the buyer has also stated that the item was a different color and that the dimensions didn’t match up with those on the Amazon listing page.

 How has this happened?
-You’ve been selling the same product on Amazon for over a year.
+You’ve been selling this product on Amazon for over a year.
 Your sales have been growing and you have never had any issues like this before.
 Have you been hijacked?

 Hijackers scout out Amazon product listings that are strong sellers and take them over to sell their own items.
-All of a sudden, all of the traffic that you’ve been working tirelessly to grow, is now being used to direct customers straight to the hijacker’s products.
+Your traffic is now going to the hijackers!

 How to Prevent Amazon Hijackers from Accessing your Listing